davidmarkclements/v8-perf/readme.md

 Notice how V8 6.0 (Node 8.3) and 6.1 (Node 9) yield a massive jump in speed for this case, over 500 million operations per second, mainly because nothing is really happening once Turbofan applies the optimization.
 In this particular scenario, Turbofan is able to *abstract away* the object allocation allowing subsequent execution of logic that processes the object to essentially becomes a no-op.

 The benchmark code still doesn't fully demonstrate what it takes to trigger this optimization (because it's more about what's not there than what is) but the conditions it takes for this optimization to be applied by Turbofan are as follows.

-First, do not reallocate an object reference.
+First, do not alter the content of the variable.
 That is don't reassign a variable with a new object once that variable has already been assigned.

-Secondly, the object has to live and die in the same call stack.
-That means, there should be no reference to that object after every function in a particular stack has completed.
-The object *can* be passed to other functions, but if we add that object to a `this` context, or assign it to an outer scoped variable, or add it to another object that lives on after the stack has finished the optimization cannot be applied.
+Secondly, The object must not survive the current function.
+That means, there should be no reference to that object after every function from that point in the stack has completed.
+The object *can* be passed to other functions, but if we add that object to a `this` context, or assign it to an outer scoped variable, or use it as the return value from the current function, or add it to another object that lives on after the stack has finished the optimization cannot be applied.

 The ramifications for this could be pretty cool.